LukaszSwolkien/EngineeringMetrics/README.md

     - Total Independency metric:  sum(all_issues) / sum(all_with_dep)
     - Total independency history chart

+Examples key results:
+- All teams independence factor > 90% (no more than 10% stories dependent on work from other team)
+- Single team independence factor > 80%

 2. __Project progress__ calculates progress of the project based on number of issues done vs defined for the given epic(initiative)

     Issues selection in the example (notebooks/Project_execution_metrics.ipynb) is based on the below parameters: